Off-duty officer was intoxicated during head-on crash; placed on administrative leave

 BATON ROUGE - Authorities say a Baton Rouge police officer has been arrested and placed on administrative leave.

 On Sunday, Feb.
-9, Dave Lee Davis, an officer with the Baton Rouge Police Department, was in an unmarked unit when he was seen running a red light and hitting another vehicle head-on.
+9, Dave Lee Davis, an off-duty officer, was in an unmarked unit when he was seen running a red light and hitting another vehicle head-on.

 Officials say after pulling Davis over they found that he wasn't wearing a seatbelt and he appeared to be either intoxicated or impaired.
 According to an official report, Davis was 'combative, screaming with EMS and Fire Rescue as they attempted to help him walk to the ambulance.'